Raise default rates

 So I would really be against upping the rate without even trying to optimize the code.
 There is no technical reason why vehicles need that much bandwidth.
 The only reason that actually exists is that vehicles are currently composed of multiple entities on the server.
 To fix that, they need to be networked as a single entity, and displayed using multiple models on the client.

-#2 Updated by divVerent over 1 year ago
+#2 Updated by divVerent almost 2 years ago

 I already found the place to define the burst handling:

 if (realtime > conn->cleartime) return true; ... // delay later packets to obey rate limit if (conn->cleartime < realtime - 0.1) conn->cleartime = realtime - 0.1; conn->cleartime = conn->cleartime + (double)totallen / (double)rate; if (conn->cleartime < realtime) conn->cleartime = realtime;

 - the 0.1 seconds check can be ignored - usually cleartime will be >= realtime - sys_ticrate.value, except on time jumps (e.g. map change) or when no packet at all got sent for some reason (e.g. due to rate limiting)